 - 1/2 coco fiber.

 - I end by top dressing with a 1/4 – 1/2″ layer of the compost blend.
-The blend that I use is a mixture of compost & worm compost that I buy at our farmer’s market.
+The blend I use is a mixture of compost & worm compost that I buy at our farmer’s market.

-3 alternate mixes that provide a fast draining soil:
+Three alternate mixes that provide a fast draining soil:

 - 1/2 potting soil, 1/2 orchid bark or coco chips OR